 Creating a Custom Panel (Blueprint)

-These instructions apply to our free legacy Blueprint themes that have not been customized.
+These instructions only apply to our free legacy Blueprint Themes that have not been customized.
 The BigCommerce Support Team may not be able to assist with issues that occur after applying them to a previously customized theme.
 As always, we recommend backing up your current theme customizations before making any changes.

 Creating your panel

 2. Put in the code that you want your panel to contain.
-The video example contains an image banner that links to another URL.
+The example contains an image banner that links to another URL.
 Feel free to use the code below as a template and replace the values with your own information.

 <div id="YourPanelNameHere"> <h2>TextGoesHere</h2> <div> <a href="YourDestinationURLGoesHere"> <img src="YourImageURLGoesHere"> </a> </div>

 3. Save the file as FileName.html.
 The name can be anything, but it cannot contain spaces or special characters, and must end with a .html extension.

 2. Open the Template folder, then the Panels subfolder.